 How to Gentle Break a Horse for Riding

-There are two ways to train a horse for riding: one way works well, and the other causes more problems than it is worth.
-Gentle breaking works best because it helps a horse build trust with its handler, and this relationship will last a lifetime.
+There are two ways to train a horse for riding: the hard or the gentle way.
+One way works well, and the other causes more problems than it is worth.
+Gentle breaking works best because it helps a horse build trust with its handler so this relationship will last a lifetime.

 The other method is to force the horse to your will.
 This does not work well because every animal, including humans, will rebel when forced to do something.
 This is not to say that it doesn't work.
 It can be used as a teaching tool, but gentle breaking is just more effective.
 Horses can be forced to obey, but they will end up resenting you and will act up more often.